hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 ## Introduction

-Integrate the Okta sign-in flow into your app in one of two ways: redirect the request to Okta which handles the flow in it's own window, or handle each step in the flow by building the appropriate user interface elements, capturing the information, and updating Okta.
+Integrate the Okta sign-in flow into your app in one of two ways: redirect the request to Okta which handles the flow in its own window, or handle each step in the flow by building the appropriate user interface elements, capturing the information, and updating Okta.